 A Higher Plain:

 A photogenic Tibet is mainly known to be a spiritual realm.
-Magnificent monasteries, prayer halls of chanting monks, and remote Cliffside retreats stand as an evidence for this.
-Tibet’s pilgrims – from old ladies murmuring mantras in temples heavy with the aroma of juniper incense and yak butter Visitors prostrate themselves around Mt Kailash – also adds to the appeal.
-Level of devotion and faith is such that it is hard to believe that it belongs to the current age.
+Magnificent monasteries, prayer halls of chanting monks, and remote Cliffside retreats stand as evidence for this.
+Tibet’s pilgrims – from old ladies murmuring mantras in temples heavy with the aroma of juniper incense and yak butter Visitors prostrate themselves around Mt Kailash – also add to the appeal.
+The level of devotion and faith is such that it is hard to believe that it belongs to the current age.

 Low Season (Dec–Feb)

 It will be very cold during winter so fewer people visit.
-You will have lesser crowds on the major attraction.
+You will have lesser crowds at the major attraction.
 Prices of tickets and hotels are almost discounted by 50% during the season.

 Shoulder (Apr & Oct–Nov).